LikePhys: Evaluating Intuitive Physics Understanding in Video Diffusion Models via Likelihood Preference: Discussion and Conclusion

-In \methodname, by leveraging the violation of expectation paradigm united with the density estimation capacity of video diffusion model, we ensure that any difference in denoising loss arises purely from physical implausibility in controlled video pairs.
-Since generative models can use different spatial and temporal resolutions and inherit style biases from training data, generation-based metrics often capture appearance noise unrelated to physics.
-In contrast, we compare density estimates for each controlled pair within the same diffusion model, which removes constant biases and makes the evaluation directly comparable across architectures and model scales.
-Our approach also has limitations and relies on specific assumptions, that we discuss below.
+In this paper, we introduce \methodname, a method for evaluating physical understanding in video diffusion models.
+By leveraging the violation-of-expectation paradigm together with the density estimation capability of video diffusion models, we ensure that any difference in denoising loss within a controlled video pair arises purely from physical implausibility.
+While our studies show the effectiveness of \methodname in evaluating physics understanding, our approach also has limitations.
+We further discuss them and open new doors for research.\looseness=-1

-\textbf{Training data.} A key assumption underlying our approach is the model training data predominantly obey real-world physical laws, since the model learns to approximate the data distribution.
-We believe this assumption is reasonable, given that widely used dataset such as HD-VILA-100M \citep{xue2022advancing}, and Panda-70M \citep{chen2024panda} consist mainly of real-world recordings rather than animated or synthetic content.
-Training on such data should encourage generative models to capture true physical dynamics, forming a prerequisite for video generative models that aim to function as physical world simulators.
+\textbf{Empirical Assessment of Physics Understanding.} Our method assesses whether the distribution learned by a video generative model is close to a physics-plausible distribution by comparing the likelihoods the model assigns to physically valid and invalid video pairs.
+Several factors can influence this physics understanding capacity, such as the training data distribution, suboptimal optimisation, and the training objective.
+However, we do not make any prior assumption about the cause of this capacity.
+Instead, \methodname provides an empirical assessment of the resulting physics understanding. \looseness=-1

-\textbf{Cost of Test Data Curation} One limitation of our method is that it relies on controlled physics violations, either within our designed benchmark or in existing intuitive physics datasets.
-Extending to a broader range of scenarios would require additional data curation, which is more costly compared to text-conditioned generation–based evaluation protocols.
-On the other hand, our approach offers the unique advantage of precisely controlling valid–invalid pairs to probe specific laws and failure patterns, something that text-conditioned generation cannot guarantee.
+\textbf{Cost of data curation.} One limitation of our method is that it relies on controlled physics violations, which is impossible to obtain in real-world.
+Extending to a broader range of scenarios would require additional data curation in simulator or video editing.
+While this is more costly compared to text-conditioned generation–based evaluation protocols, our approach offers the unique advantage of precisely controlling valid–invalid pairs to probe specific laws and failure patterns.\looseness=-1